danieldominguete/danieldominguete.github.io/index.md

 ### Technical Articles

-1. Operational Model and Computational Intelligence: A New Approach to Mineral Processing Optimizatio.
+1. Operational Model and Computational Intelligence: A New Approach to Mineral Processing Optimization.
 33rd International Symposium on Application of Computers and Operations Research in the Mineral Industry.
 2007. ([link](/pdf/Modelo_Operacional_and_Computational_Intelligence.pdf))
 1. Intelligent System for Prediction of Electrode Lenght in an Electric Arc Furnace.
 XVI Automatic Brazilian Congress - CBA.
 2006. ([link](/pdf/ArtigoCBA06_Eletrodos.pdf))
 1. Forecasting the thermal loss for steel transference from the secondary refining to the continuous casting.
 XXXVII Seminário de Aciaria - ABM.
 2006. ([link](/pdf/ArtigoABM06_RefinoSecundario.pdf))
 1. Modeling and Optimization of Flotation Process using Artificial Intelligence Tools.
 X Seminário de Automação de Processos - ABM.
 2006. ([link](/pdf/ArtigoABM06_Flotacao.pdf))